silveradium/DREAM/README.md

 The DREAM reproduction simplifies the original pipeline into a single, Colab-oriented workflow, integrating the following components:

-1. **Reverse Parallel PKM (R-PKM)**: Predicts depth and color cues from fMRI data, mimicking the reverse processes of the HVS.
+1. **Reverse PKM (R-PKM)**: Predicts depth and color cues from fMRI data, mimicking the reverse processes of the HVS.
 2. **Reverse Visual Association Cortex (R-VAC)**: Extracts semantics from fMRI data (partially implemented using Versatile Diffusion).
 3. **Guided Image Reconstruction (GIR)**: Reconstructs images using Stable Diffusion with T2I-Adapter’s Color Adapter (C-A) and Depth Adapter (D-A).